Anirod310/Neural-Network-From-Scratch/README.md

 # Neural-network-from-scratch
 A project in which I learn to code a L-layer neural network from scratch, using numpy and matplotlib.
-The project is separated in different stages :
+The project is separated in different parts :
 - Build a simple L-layer neural network with simple hyperparameter and gradient descent implementations :
     - Try different parameter initialisations.
     - Try different activation functions.